wgilreath/zing/README.md

 Ports to Other Languages
 ===============================

-Zing has been ported as of November 2022 to C# and Python.
+Zing has been ported as of November 2022 to C# and Python; as of January 2023 Zing has been ported to Go.
 If you port Zing to another programming language, please reach out and share!

 License
 ===============================

-This compiler is licensed under the GNU General Public License version 3.
-The user book is licensed under the Creative Commons share alike attribution license version 4.
+The Zing utility is licensed under the GNU General Public License version 3.
+The documentation, and man page is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0) license https://creativecommons.org/licenses/by-nd/4.0/